lex111/Insomnia/README.md

 electron Insomnia # this will run the application
 ```

-If you get some error and the application wont run try running the following lines and see if that works
+If you get some error and the application wont run try running the following lines and see if that works.

-### Linux/Mac
+Linux/Mac
 ```bash
 cd Insomnia
 sudo npm install -g
 ```

-### Windows
+Windows
 Right click on the start menu icon at the bottom left and click on the option to open a command prompt in developer mode
 cd to the insomnia directory then run
 ```bash